 - The feeling that there is a lump in your throat when speaking

 - Trouble opening your mouth

 It is estimated that quinsy arises in no more than 1 to 10 out of 1,000 people who see a doctor because they have a sore throat.
-It is just as rare for tonsillitis to lead to a middle ear infection.
+It's just as rare for tonsillitis to lead to a middle ear infection.

-Rheumatic fever is another possible complication of tonsillitis.
+Rheumatic fever is a very rare complication of tonsillitis.
 This involves painful inflammations in several joints and in the heart muscle and valves.
-Rheumatic fever used to be much more common.
+Rheumatic fever only occurs after infection with particular types of streptococcus bacteria, and is much less common than it used to be.
 Nowadays it is very rare, at least in industrialized countries.
-It is estimated that fewer than 1 out of every 100,000 children in Germany get rheumatic fever each year.
-Inflammation of the kidneys is also a very rare complication of tonsillitis – it is estimated that 6 out of 100,000 children are affected each year.
+It is estimated that less than 1 out of every 100,000 children in Germany get rheumatic fever each year.
+Nephritis (kidney inflammation) is also a very rare complication of certain kinds of streptococcal infections.
+An estimated 6 out of every 100,000 children in Germany are affected each year.